1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 Conch Horn Sound | Three notes played on the 17,000 year old Marsoulas conch | Science Advances

-An ancient brass instrument, the didgeridoo, is an Australian aboriginal instrument made of a long wooden tube, traditionally made from a hollow branch.
+The didgeridoo is an Australian Aboriginal brass instrument dating back at least 1,500 years, as evidenced by rock paintings in Australia from that era.
+It consists of a long wooden tube and is traditionally made from a hollow branch.
 Vibrating lips produce a continuous drone using circular breathing.
 This technique entails inhaling through the nose while simultaneously exhaling from the mouth.
 The result is a deep tone interspersed with rhythmic accents and timbre changes from the player's circular breathing technique.

 Jesse Lethbridge Didgeridoo | The didgeridoo is an aerophone and member of the brass family, but constructed of wood instead of metal (2:27).